BeJoNe/AuCRM-PSDeployment/README.md

-# AuCRM-PSAutomation
+# AuCRM-Deployment
-Powershell automation scripts for AuCRM (Aurea CRM)
+Powershell deployment and packaging scripts for AuCRM (Aurea CRM)